Dan503/gulp-auto-imports/README.md

 [![Supported Node version](https://img.shields.io/node/v/gulp-file-loader.svg?style=for-the-badge)](https://nodejs.org/en/)

-Are you sick of having to manually manage scss files that look like this?
+Are you sick of having to manually manage files that are purely just a bunch of import statements?

+Wouldn't it be awesome if Gulp could just look at your file system and manage this busy work for you?

+That is where Gulp File Loader comes in.
+Gulp File Loader will automatically manage these import-only files for you giving you more time to worry about the important stuff.

+Due to it's high level of customization, Gulp File Loader is able to generate any import file you can imagine.
+SCSS, JS, Pug, PHP, you name it, it can create an import file for it (assuming the language supports import functionality in some way).

+## Before and after Gulp File Loader <!-- omit in toc -->

+### SCSS Before <!-- omit in toc -->

 ```scss
 @import "../components/component-A/A.scss";